pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 ## An Example

 Your friend has an online store selling magic the gathering cards.
+He

+> Is Wizards of The Coast going to come after us? :-)

-He is using a typical e-commerce web-based solution.
+is using a typical e-commerce web-based solution.
 Although the site is popular, he realizes that some of his cards are very rare, and that he would be better off by auctioning them.
 He comes to you, asking what